riikolilover/riikolilover/README.md

 - 👋 Hi, I’m @riikolilover
-- 👀 I’m interested in LOVE
+- 👀 I’m interested in NEW
-- 🌱 I’m currently learning how to be a better Man
+- 🌱 I’m currently learning how to be a better ME
-- 💞️ I’m looking to collaborate on FINDING LOVE
+- 💞️ I’m looking to collaborate on NEW
 - 📫 How to reach me riikolilover@gmail.com, @RiikoL (Coinbase)

 <!---